Bike-Worcester/bike-worcester-branding/README.md

 ## Extending and editing

-The build process reads from the `config.mjs` file.
+The build process reads from the `config.js` file.
 Make changes there, then run `pnpm run build` to regenerate assets and docs.

 When designing new artwork, follow these guidelines: